ajjoshi689/HR_analytics_dashboard/README.md

-# HR_analytics_dashboard (Interactive Dashvoard creation using MS Excel and Microsoft Power BI)
+# HR_analytics_dashboard (Interactive Dashboard creation using MS Excel and Microsoft Power BI)
 ## Project Objective
 A Power BI dashboard analyzing the HR_Data dataset to uncover factors that affect attrition.